sez11a/liferay-docs/userGuide/en/chapters/16-using-the-control-panel.markdown

     soffice --headless --accept="socket,host=127.0.0.1,port=8100;urp;"
     --nofirststartwizard

-Once OpenOffice or LibreOffice has been installed and is running in server mode, you can configure Liferay to use it either in your `portal-ext.properties` file or from the control panel.
+Once OpenOffice or LibreOffice has been installed and is running in server mode, you can configure Liferay to use it either in your `portal-ext.properties` file or from the Control Panel.
 To enable OpenOffice/LibreOffice in your `portal-ext.properties` file, add the following line:

     openoffice.server.enabled=true